 If you want to be a professional blogger or own your own website without any restrictions, using WordPress.ORG is really the only choice unless you know how to write code.

 Who uses WordPress?

 27% of the entire Internet uses WordPress, so lots of different sized organizations use it.
 People with personal blogs (like me) use WordPress as do big media outlets like The New York Times and corporations like Mercedes Benz.

 Check out the WordPress Showcase for a giant list of brands you know and love that use WordPress.

 How much does WordPress cost?

-The core WordPress software itself is free, but then you have to host it on the internet.
-Additionally, you might choose to pay for themes, plugins, images, or more if it’s important to you.
+The core WordPress software itself is free, but if you want you can chose to pay for themes, plugins, images, or anything else you want.

 Where do I get WordPress?